 1. Create content for each stage in the buyer's journey.

 When a prospect goes through the buyer's journey, they'll go through three stages: awareness, consideration, and decision.

-During each stage, it's important that your audience has content that's meant to help them along the way.
+During each stage, it's important for your audience to have content that meets them where they are.

 For instance, visitors in the awareness stage are probably interested in reading an ebook.
 On the other hand, a visitor in the decision stage might prefer a product demo or webinar.

 That's why it's important that your content offers are designed for each stage of the buyer's journey.
 If your gated content is aligned with their journey, your audience is more likely to convert.